skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_the mother's life is endagered to an abnormal degree by continuing the pregnancy._
+_the mother's life is endangered to an abnormal degree by continuing the pregnancy._